cillianfisher/cillianfisher.github.io/index.md

 ## Career Objectives

-Based on my time at Lehigh as well as my experience workign at Northwestern Mutual, I have a general idea of what I'd like to do in my career.
+Based on my time at Lehigh as well as my experience interning at Northwestern Mutual, I have a general idea of what I'd like to do in my career.
 This Summer, I'll be interning at a startup at the NASDAq Center in San Francisco, where I'll be working as a brand equity intern at a startup named 'The AutoNinjas'.

 I believe that through my past experiences as well as the experiences I am going to have, I'm capable of being in a role that combines a financial role with an emphasis on business analytics.